Why Does My Cat’s Breath Stink?

 A vet visit is the only way to know for sure what’s causing your cat’s breath to stink.
 Not only can we figure out the source of the problem, but we can recommend a personalized treatment plan.

 Choose Village Vet of Urbana for all your cat’s vet care needs in Frederick County, including dental services!
-For answers to your remaining questions, or to schedule a visit, please fill out the contact form on the right.
+For answers to your remaining questions, or to schedule a visit, please fill out the contact form on this page.